snoozebaumer/philosophen-wiki/README.md

 > :warning: Due to the simplicity of the program, it will probably not find very specific goal pages, as the first link usually leads to a more general topic.
 Also, the search would be more efficient and much shorter if you could search the page.
 This was not the goal of the project, however.

-[^1]: Used to implement [Wiki Game rules](https://en.wikipedia.org/wiki/Wikipedia:Wiki_Game#The_Don'ts): Cursive links tend to be links to external sources or outside of page source.
+[^1]: Used to implement [Wiki Game rules](https://en.wikipedia.org/wiki/Wikipedia:Wiki_Game#The_Don'ts): Cursive links tend to be outside of article.
 Braces usually contain dates.

 ## How to run
 Run npm install to install selenium-webdriver: